 Disclosure: this post may contain affiliate links, which means I may make a commission if you decide to make a purchase through one of my links, at no cost to you.

-If you’ve ever had to paint an interior door without the headache (or wondered how), I’ve figured out a little way to paint a door without taking it off the hinges.
+If you’ve ever had to paint an interior door (or wondered how), I’ve figured out a little way to paint a door without taking it off the hinges.
 This one little trick saves me SO much time and the hassle of trying to re-hang old, settled doors!

 Before you suggest “why don’t you just take the door off the hinges?”, the answer is simple: it’s more time-consuming, and you can’t guarantee that the door will still hang the same when you try to put it back up again.
-I’d like to avoid that headache if possible! :)
+This is an older house where projects never seem to go exactly how I expect, and as much as I like to learn about DIY, this is a headache I like to avoid if possible! :)

 First, take a strip of painter’s tape and cover the hinge you are trying to protect.